dotnet/docs/docs/standard/generics/interfaces.md

 ## Mathematical functionality

 .NET 7 introduces generic interfaces in the <xref:System.Numerics?displayProperty=fullName> namespace that describe number-like types and the functionality available to them.
 The 20 numeric types that the .NET base class library provides, for example, <xref:System.Int32> and <xref:System.Double>, have been updated to implement these interfaces.

-The interface you're most likely to use directly is <xref:System.Numerics.INumber%601>, which roughly corresponds to a "real" number.
-If a type implements this interface, it means that a value has a sign and well-defined order, meaning you can compare it to other values of the same type. <xref:System.Numerics.INumberBase%601> confers more advanced concepts, such as "complex" and "imaginary" numbers, for example, the square root of a negative number.
-Other interfaces, such as <xref:System.Numerics.IFloatingPointIeee754%601>, were created because not all operations make sense for all number&mdash;for example, calculating the floor of a number only makes sense for floating-point types.
-In the .NET base class library, the floating-point type <xref:System.Double> implements <xref:System.Numerics.IFloatingPointIeee754%601> but <xref:System.Int32> does not.
+The most prominent of these interfaces is <xref:System.Numerics.INumber%601>, which roughly corresponds to a "real" number.

-For more information, see [Generic math](math.md).
+For more information about these interfaces, see [Generic math](math.md).

 ## See also